kmarkiv/kmarkiv.github.io/README.md

 * **Education**: Teacher professional development
 * **Health**: Health Information

-After >10 years of having fancy portfolios, I decided to keep it simple.
-Today, I aspire to be a friendly neighborhood HCI/ICTD citizen to contribute to society in my small way.
+ I aspire to be a friendly neighborhood HCI/ICTD citizen to contribute to society in my small way.

 ### News